1985 Pacific hurricane season: Hurricane Ignacio

 A tropical depression was spotted early on July 21 while located 1623 mi southwest of San Diego.
 Situated over warm waters, the depression attained tropical storm intensity a couple hours later.
-Ignacio reached winds of 60 kn on July 22, roughly 24 hours after formation, and subsequently entered the CPHC's warning zone.
-A Hurricane Hunter aircraft investigated Ignacio at daybreak on July 22, and thus upgraded Ignacio into hurricane status.
-Continuing to rapidly intensify, a Hurricane Hunter aircraft discovered that Hurricane Ignacio had reached its peak wind speed of 115 kn and an estimated central pressure of 960 mbar.
+Intensifying further west than normal, Ignacio reached winds of 60 kn on July 22, roughly 24 hours after formation, and subsequently entered the CPHC's warning zone.
+A Hurricane Hunter aircraft investigated Ignacio at daybreak on July 22, and found that Ignacio had developed a well-defined eye and winds of 85 mph (165 km/h).
+Based on this, the CPHC upgraded Ignacio to hurricane status.
+Continuing to rapidly intensify, the hurricane attained major hurricane status, Category 3 or higher on the SSHS, later that day.
+Subsequently, another Hurricane Hunter aircraft discovered that Hurricane Ignacio had reached its peak wind speed of 115 kn and an estimated central pressure of 960 mbar.
 Operationally, Ignacio was believed to have peaked as a Category 5 hurricane.

-Shortly after its peak, the environment was rapidly becoming less conductive.
-By the evening on July 24, Ignacio was no longer a major hurricane.
-The hurricane resumed its westerly course, and Ignacio was re-assessed as a tropical storm on July 26.
-Passing south of the island chain, Ignacio dissipated on July 27.
+The hurricane held peak intensity for several hours, however, an upper trough northwest of the Hawaiian Islands was gradually approaching Ignacio.
+Subsequently, the environment was rapidly becoming less conductive as the trough induced increased southwesterly wind shear and introduced colder and drier air into Ignacio's circulation.
+By 1800 UTC July 24, Ignacio was no longer a major hurricane as satellite imagery suggested that the eye had become irregular and soon disappeared.
+Air Force aircraft confirmed the weakening trend despite being located in an area where other hurricanes such as Hurricane Dot in 1959 and Hurricane Fico in 1978 maintained their intensity around the same time of the year.
+The hurricane resumed its westerly course, and Hurricane Ignacio was downgraded a Category 1 hurricane at 1800 UTC on July 25, and a tropical storm the next day.
+While passing south of Hawaii, Ignacio dropped to tropical depression status early on July 27, and dissipated shortly after that.

+Because of a strong trough was located northwest of Ignacio, many tropical cyclone forecast models predicted a more northerly track than what ultimately occurred.
 On July 24, a high surf advisory was issued for east-facing shores of Hawaii; subsequently, a hurricane watch was issued the next day for the Big Island.
-Roughly 24 hours after the watch was issued, it was cancelled though a small craft advisory remained in effect for the Hawaiian Islands.
+Roughly 24 hours after the watch was issued, it was cancelled, though a small craft advisory remained in effect for the Hawaiian Islands.
 Ignacio resulted in 10 ft to 15 ft surf, peaking midday on July 25.
 Rainfall from the storm was generally light though many secondary roads that lead to the beaches were closed.